 Teaching on the online MA in 3D Animation starts on Monday 28 September 2020 and lasts for 18 months, with the final assignment being due in May 2022, and degrees awarded in the summer of 2022.

 This is a unique degree - the first of its kind - which can be undertaken by students anywhere in the world, leading to a formal qualification in the field.

 |The world's first online MA in animation|

-Our course is the very first online master's degree in animation, requiring no physical attendance; it was always designed as an online degree - the first of its kind.
+Our MA is the very first online master's degree in animation, requiring no physical attendance; it was always designed as an online degree - the first of its kind.

 |Dr Fil Ieropoulos|